rtCamp/Frappe-Manager/docs/commands/self.md

 * `upgrade`: Upgrade fm to the latest release published on PyPI.
 * `update-images`: Pull the docker images fm's stack runs on.
-* `stop`: Stop every bench on this host, then the global services (global-nginx-proxy, global-db).
+* `stop`: Stop every bench on this host, then the global services (nginx-proxy, mariadb).

 ### `fm self upgrade`